Less than 10% of statues in the UK depict historical women, and most of those are royalty.

-Here are 7 statues and the inspirational women they represent:
+Here are 7 statues of women who made history:

 Set up in secret during the Second World War, the Special Operations Executive conducted espionage and sabotage in occupied Europe.
 Recruits put themselves in grave danger in a bid to aid local resistance.

 Violette Szabo (1921- 1945) was a French British agent who, on her second mission to France, was captured, tortured and subsequently executed at Ravensbrück concentration camp in Germany.
 She was 23 years old.
 Szabo features on the SOE memorial in London, and was posthumously awarded the George Cross by Britain, and the Croix de Guerre by France.